Ranks of the Civil Air Patrol: Cadet airman basic

-Cadet Airmen Basic are to be referred to as "Cadet" or by their last name by other cadets and Senior Members.
+Cadet airmen basic are to be referred to as "Cadet" by other cadets and senior members.

-Cadet Airman
+Cadet airman

-Cadet Airman (C/Amn) is a grade that indicates the completion of the first achievement of 1 in the Civil Air Patrol cadet program.
-The Cadet Airman insignia is based on the design of the airman insignia from the USAF with a CAP Cadet shield superimposed over the center.
-Requirements to obtain this grade include a 25 question test on the fundamentals of leadership and fellowship taken from chapter one of "Learn to Lead", a drill performance test, and an attempt at a physical fitness test.
-Also included in promotion is attending at least one Moral Leadership session provided by the cadet's local squadron.
-Some local units also require review boards to ensure that a person meets all requirements for this.
+Cadet airman (C/Amn)(C/E-2) is a grade that indicates the completion of the first achievement of 16 in the Civil Air Patrol cadet program.
+The cadet airman insignia is based on the design of the airman insignia from the USAF with a CAP cadet shield superimposed over the center.
+Requirements to obtain this cadet grade include a 25-question test on the fundamentals of leadership and followership taken from chapter one of "Learn to Lead, Volume 1". completion of both the test and the optional 'interactive module' awards the cadet honor credit, allowing them to affix a silver star to the Achievement 1 ribbon.
+A drill performance test, and an attempt at a cadet physical fitness test (CPFT) are also required.
+Also included in promotion is attending at least one Moral Leadership (Character Development) session provided by the cadet's local squadron.
+Some local units also require review boards to ensure that a person meets all requirements for this, but many squadrons only require promotion boards for milestone achievements.
 Since 2015, cadets also must complete the new Wingman Program and quiz to obtain the grade of cadet airman.

 The grade accompanies the General J. F. Curry Achievement.

-Cadets who have earned the Curry Achievement are eligible to go to Encampment (a week-long training activity for CAP Cadets) and may also work towards their General Emergency Services (GES) rating.
+Cadets who have earned the Curry Achievement are eligible to attend Basic Encampment (a week-long training activity for CAP cadets) and may also work towards their General Emergency Services (GES) rating.

-Cadet airmen are to be referred to as "Airman" or by their last name by other cadets and "Cadet" by Senior Members.
+Cadet airmen are to be referred to as "Airman" or "Cadet" by other cadets and senior members.

-Cadet Airman First Class
+Cadet airman first class

-Cadet Airman 1st Class (C/A1C) is like Cadet Airman in many ways.
+Cadet airman 1st class (C/A1C) (C/E-3) is like cadet airman in many ways.
 Promotion to this grade indicates completion of the second of 16 achievements in the program.
-Some differences though are that at this level, Cadets must pass an aerospace program along with a leadership, drill and an attempt at a physical fitness test.
-Cadets also must attend at least one Moral Leadership session.
-Along with this, Cadets sometimes begin serving as element leaders or begin working towards the experience of being flight sergeants while polishing their skills in learning how to be effective followers.
-The design is similar to that of a Cadet Airman with a second stripe.
+Some differences though are that at this level, cadets must pass an aerospace program along with a leadership, drill and an attempt at a physical fitness test.
+Cadets also must attend at least one Character Development session.
+Along with this, cadets sometimes begin serving as element leaders or begin working towards the experience of being flight sergeants while polishing their skills in learning how to be effective followers.
+The design is similar to that of a cadet airman with a second stripe.

 The grade accompanies the General H. H. "Hap" Arnold Achievement.

-Cadet airmen first class are to be referred to as "Airman" or by their last name by other cadets and "Cadet" by Senior Members.
+Cadet airmen first class are to be referred to as "Airman" or "Cadet" by other cadets and senior members.